 - A valid passport

 - A full-face color photograph on a white background, 5 x 5 cm, taken within the last 6 months.
-Attention: Beginning November 1st, 2016, only photographs without glasses will be accepted.
+Attention: As of November 1, 2016, only photographs without glasses are accepted.

 - A Diplomatic Note (Note Verbale) from the government/agency.
 The Diplomatic Note should include the following information concerning the principal applicant: